How to rate people and teams

 • Do you want to be locked-in to one vendor’s ecosystem?

 • Android makes it far easier to get your photos off of your phone to a Linux computer.
-It’s much harder with an iPhone, and that’s the beauty of Google Photos… to get photos out of Apple’s clutches.
+It’s much harder with an iPhone, and that’s the beauty of Google Photos… to get photos away from Apple’s clutches.

 That said, there are always lemons.
 Once, I was on the phone with Apple for five hours to get a phone activated for one of my kids, with no resolution.
 We ended up trading in the already-used-in-our-family phone for a brand new one.
 Apple gave us $100 credit or so for it.